alban-gerome/kermit/beavis and md5 modules.md

 A common cause of frustration with web developers is sudden losses of analytics reporting.
 The developers have made changes, they did not thing that the analytics code would be impacted so the analytics team was not informed of these impending changes.
 The testers also found no Javascript errors so nobody thought that analytics would stop collecting data for one or more reports.
 We need somthing that will throw at least a warning when the HTML and/or the analytics tag have changed.
 Kermit core already provides handy function to see all Kermit tags at a glance:

+* kermit.utils.getSummary : deprecated with beavis.0.3.js, use _kermit.utils.get.summary_
+* kermit.utils.getAttributes : deprecated with beavis.0.3.js, use _kermit.utils.get.attributes_
-* kermit.utils.getSummary : this will return a Javascript array of all HTML elements with Kermit tags
+* kermit.utils.get.summary : this will return a Javascript array of all HTML elements with Kermit tags
-* kermit.utils.getAttributes : this will return a JSON object with all the Kermit data for a given HTML element
+* kermit.utils.get.attributes : this will return a JSON object with all the Kermit data for a given HTML element

 Beavis will generate a verification code of checksum which will change when: